Liar Game: Antagonists

-Fukunaga, a trans woman introduced in Round 2 as "Hitomi", is a skilled manipulator and 5th-degree black belt whose motivations alternate between financial gain and personal vengeance.
+A trans woman introduced in Round 2 as "Hitomi".
+She is a skilled manipulator and 5th-degree black belt whose motivations alternate between financial gain and personal vengeance.
 Presenting various gender expressions—from femme fatale to masculine drag—she demonstrates remarkable adaptability in both gameplay and social manipulation.
 During Round 3, she forms an alliance with Nao and Akiyama, continuing voluntarily despite clearing her debt.
 Forced to face Yokoya alone in the revival round, she accumulates over one billion yen in debt and is eliminated.
 Though initially dismissive of Nao's abilities, Fukunaga gradually develops respect for her while maintaining ambiguous feelings toward Akiyama.